davidski/collector/cran-comments.md

 This restores an archived package to CRAN, updating for dependency changes associated with tidyr 1.0.0.

+This is a resubmission - correcting an invalid URI contained in the README.

 ## Test environments

 * local OS X install, R 3.6.2